oitzujoey/duck-lisp/README.md

 ## Usage

-Extending the language is done by adding generators and callbacks to the compiler and VM.
-Generators are functions that convert the AST to bytecode during compilation.
-Callbacks are functions that are called at runtime to perform I/O and tasks that would be slow or difficult in the VM.
+"language.md" contains a brief description of the language.
+"language-reference.md" contains a description of all duck-lisp keywords.
+"api.md" contains the C API documentation. (incomplete)

-`duckLisp.c`: This contains the compiler.
+"duckLisp.c" contains the compiler.
-`duckVM.c`: This contains the VM.
+"duckVM.c" contains the VM.

 Examples on how to extend the language can be found in `duckLisp-dev.c`.